 One of the traditional attires worn by Mizoram women is the traditional dress called ‘Puan’.
 Beautifully intricated design with perfect fit makes it the most preferred dress for the people of Mizoram.
 Puanchei is the dress worn by most Mizo women during festivals.
 The main dress is Pawl Kut and Chapchar Kut.

-The tribal Angami women wear plain blue cloth skirt and white cloth.
+The tribal Angami women wear plain blue cloth skirts and white cloth.
 The white cloth has thick black marginal bands of a variety of breadth.
-They also wear Mechala, that wrap around skirt with an accompanying shawl.
+They also wear Mechala, that wrap-around skirt with an accompanying shawl.

 Odisha is famous for Kataki Sari and Sambalpuri Sari.
 These sari designs include very unique designs and seem very dignified.
 Most of the women in Odisha interested in wearing these saris during festival occasions, Marriage occasions, and other auspicious days.

 The traditional dress for Punjabi men is the kurta and tehmat, which is being displaced by the kurta and pajama, especially the popular muktsari style in India.
 The traditional dress for women is the salwar suit which substituted the traditional Punjabi ghagra.
 The Patiala salwar is also very popular.

 Traditional attire for Rajasthani women is ghagra, choli (also called Kanchi or Kurti), and odhni.
 The ghagra is a full-length, decorated, and pleated skirt, which comes in a diversity of colors, prints, and fabrics, such as silk, cotton, georgette, and crêpe.

 The various tribes of Sikkim wear different traditional attires.
 The main costume donned by the Bhutia tribe is the Bakhu and Kho.

 The Lepcha community members have Thokro-Dum as their primary outfit.
 Yenthatse, a Lepcha shirt, and Shambo, an embroidered cap are paired with it.